 The UML Profile for Core Components is available in two versions, NDR 3.0 and NDR 2.1.
-Both profiles describe a common set of libraries, with some differences, as described here:
+Both profiles describe a common set of libraries, with some differences, as described

+contains restricted types based on the

+CDTLibrary with qualified type names.

-Library Description BDTLibrary A Business library containing BDT types based on CDTLibrary types.
-The Schema Composer can be used to easily generate the content of a BDTLibrary from selected types in the core library.
+The Schema Composer can easily

+generate the content of a QDTLibrary

+from selected types in the core library.